Minimal infective dose

-Nevertheless, this formulation has served as a basis for reasoning to establish the maximum concentrations permitted by the microbiological regulatory criteria intended to protect the health of consumers.
-Thus in 1992, as the outbreaks previously caused by Listeria monocytogenes involved only food containing more than 1000 L. monocytogenes cells per gram, lawmakers on both sides of the Atlantic - keeping a margin of safety - fixed its maximum concentration at 100 L. monocytogenes per gram.
+This formulation has served as a basis for reasoning to establish the maximum concentrations permitted by the microbiological regulatory criteria intended to protect the health of consumers.

-Dose-effect relationship and dose-response relationship
+Dose–effect and dose–response relationship

-The concept of a dose-response relationship developed from 1995 onward, as quantitative risk assessment matured as a discipline within the field of food safety.
+The concept of a dose–response relationship dates back to as 1493 but its modern usage reaches to the 20th century, as quantitative risk assessment matured as a discipline within the field of food safety.

-An infectious bacterium in a food can cause various effects: diarrhea, vomiting, sepsis, meningitis, abortion, Guillain-Barré syndrome, death, etc. As the dose increases, the severity of the pathological effects increases, and a "dose-effect relationship" can often be established.
-For example, the higher the dose of Salmonella, the more diarrhea occurs soon after ingestion.
+An infectious bacterium in a food can cause various effects, such as diarrhea, vomiting, sepsis, meningitis, Guillain–Barré syndrome, and death.
+Most of the times, as the dose increases, the severity of the pathological effects increases, and a "dose–effect relationship" can often be established.
+For example, the higher the dose of Salmonella, the more diarrhea occurs soon after ingestion until it reaches to its maximum.

 However, among people who have ingested the same dose, not all are affected.
 The proportion of people affected is called the response.
-The dose-response relationship for a given effect (e.g., diarrhea) is therefore the relationship between the dose and the likelihood of experiencing this effect.
+The dose–response relationship for a given effect (e.g., diarrhea) is therefore the relationship between the dose and the likelihood of experiencing this effect.
 When the response is less than about 10%, it is observed that there is a strictly proportional relationship between dose and response: